top of page

 The chemistry this trio brings to the table is unique- the Cap’s often childlike behavior is met by Skip’s poker face that never shows surprise, while Rook is often caught in the middle when the other two don’t see eye to eye.

-Moonbase 8 has an interesting approach towards depicting astronauts.
-It doesn’t follow the usual scheme of showing them as super busy, super-intelligent people whose job is way beyond an average person’s understanding.
+Moonbase 8 has an interesting approach to depicting astronauts.
+It doesn’t follow the usual scheme of showing them as super busy, super-intelligent people whose jobs are way beyond an average person’s understanding.
 Instead, it gives us an insight into their personalities, showing them as everyday, relatable people who make mistakes, but rarely learn from them.

 The humor may not be top-notch, but it does serve the purpose of showing the predicament the characters face.
 There’s a lot of space for the story to develop and a lot of potential for every character to go their own way.